chrisweng12/Chatbot/README.md

 ### Packages needed to be installed

-* Package that needs to be installed here is 'tensorflow'
+* Package that needs to be installed here is 'tensorflow', specifically under the version of 1.0.0

   ```
   pip install tensorflow==1.0.0